 The shipment is continually held up by demands that you wire more money for, say, insurance, pet food, veterinary care or a special crate.

 A legitimate breeder or seller will provide specific information about their location, including a physical address.
 Be suspicious if the seller avoids providing such details or only offers vague information.
 Most established breeders can be located on Google Maps.
-Do a search of the address they give you.
-Example our location HERE.

 How to protect yourself: